Pierce Lyden

-Pierce W. Lyden (January 8, 1908 – October 10, 1998) was an American actor best known for his work in television and film Westerns.
+Pierce W. Lyden (January 8, 1908 – October 10, 1998) was an American stage, film, television and stunt actor best known for his work in Westerns.

-Early life
+Early life and education

 Lyden was born in a sod house on a ranch near Hildreth, Nebraska on January 8, 1908.
-The son of a horse buyer for the U.S. Army cavalry, he acquired as a youngster riding skills that later made it possible for him to do his own stunts as an actor in Hollywood westerns.
+The son of a horse buyer for the U.S. Army cavalry, he acquired riding skills as a youngster that later made it possible for him to do his own stunts as an actor in Hollywood westerns.

-Education

-He attended high school in Naponee, Nebraska, and acted in several plays there; he graduated from the University of Nebraska School of Music and Fine Arts in 1927 and later studied at the Emerson College of Oratory in Boston.
+He graduated high school in Naponee, Nebraska, and acted in several plays there.
+He graduated from the University of Nebraska School of Music and Fine Arts in 1927 and later studied at the Emerson College of Oratory in Boston.

+Career

 Early years

-Lyden supported himself in these early years by playing romantic leads in stock company productions in Lincoln and on the road; he appeared in a few Chautauqua presentations.
+Lyden supported himself in these early years by playing romantic leads in stock company productions at Lincoln's Liberty Theater and on the road, and appeared in a few Chautauqua presentations.
 Soon after graduating from the University of Nebraska, he joined the United Chautauqua System, taking the leading role in its production of The Family Upstairs.

 Hollywood

-When talking movies eclipsed live theater presentations in small towns, Pierce Lyden went on to Hollywood in 1932.
-There he played villains' roles in B Western films, quickly becoming typecast as a "bad guy," specializing in fight scenes.
+When talking movies eclipsed live theater presentations in small towns, Pierce Lyden went on to Hollywood in 1932 and appeared in his first Western film in 1933.
+He played villains' roles in B Western films, quickly becoming typecast as a "bad guy."
+Due to his excellence in horsemanship, he also performed stunts, and specialized in fight scenes.
 He appeared in Saturday serials called cliffhangers as well as in feature films and television series.

-The number of his movie roles has been estimated at between 300 and 400 (actors who did not have major parts were not listed in film credits); he also appeared in about 150 episodes of The Cisco Kid, Wild Bill Hickok, Bat Masterson, The Lone Ranger, and other television series.
+The number of his feature film roles has been estimated at between 300 and 400, many as "uncredited" since actors who did not have major parts were not listed in film credits.
+Some twenty-five of these film appearances were for Republic Pictures between 1940 and 1951.

+Lyden made about a hundred episode appearances on television series such as The Cisco Kid, Wild Bill Hickok, Bat Masterson, and The Lone Ranger.

-He worked with the most famous Western movie actors, including Roy Rogers, Gene Autry, and Hopalong Cassidy.
-He was Photo Press Fan Poll "Villain of the Year" in 1944.
+He worked with some of the most famous Western movie actors, including Roy Rogers, Gene Autry, Hopalong Cassidy, and John Wayne, portraying Campbell, the Colonel's wagon train scout in Red River (1948).
+He was Photo Press Fan Poll's "Villain of the Year" in 1944.

 Retirement

 In 1962, as the popularity of Westerns lessened, Lyden retired in Orange, California, where he had lived throughout his acting career.
-He wrote "Action Shots" about film personalities for the Orange County, California, Register, and the film industry magazine Classic Images; he published five books about his career and the making of films in his era.
+He wrote "Action Shots" about film personalities for the Orange County, California, Register, and the film industry magazine Classic Images.
+He published five books about his career and the making of films in his era.
 In his later years he was regularly invited to film festivals in the U.S. and abroad.
-Honors awarded him included membership in the Cowboy Hall of Fame and Heritage Foundation (1979) and the Golden Boot Award (1992).

-In 1989 Naponee, Nebraska, named a street for him and held a Pierce Lyden film festival; in 1997 he received Nebraska's Buffalo Bill Award.
-In 1996, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.